 In the early days, there was just G for gay.
-It generally referred to homosexuals.
+It generally referred to homosexuality.
 As the years marched on, a need for more nuanced labels (this need was obvious to reasonable people, at least) became evident.
 The most comprehensive I could find is LGGBDTTTIQQAAPP+.
-I’m going to define each one and at the end, hopefully be able to classify myself.
+I’m going to attempt to define each one.
+And then I will hopefully be able to classify myself.
 I like taxonomy a lot so I’d like to know where I stand.

 L: lesbian: Me? nope, I’m not a lady but I certainly empathize with the preference for women over men.